olvaffe/olv-notes/linux/sound/soc-amd.md

 - AMD Audio Coprocessor (ACP)
   - a pci device with `PCI_DEVICE(PCI_VENDOR_ID_AMD, ACP_PCI_DEV_ID)` (0x15e2)
+    - there might be a separate pci device for an hda controller
+      - this hda controller often has a codec for just hdmi
   - different revisions require different drivers
     - raven has rev 0x00 which is driven by `acp3x_driver`
     - renoir has rev 0x01 which is driven by `rn_acp_driver`